timothyaveni/cs160-summer-2025-website/site/syllabus.md

 Discussion sections meet twice a week.
 Each meeting will cover a different topic.
-Discussion sections will typically be aimed more at practical skills and teamwork sessions compared to lecture, which will focus on concepts in human-computer interaction.
+Discussion sections will typically be aimed more at practical skills and teamwork sessions compared to lecture, which will focus on concepts in human-computer interaction and UI design/development.

 ## Individual assignments

+TODO: outdated.

 Throughout the course, we will assign six individual programming assignments.
 Each will be weighted evenly.
 Extra credit may be offered in each assignment to give you more practice or to give you some buffer in case of lost points, but extra credit will not cause your grade for that assignment to exceed 100% unless otherwise noted.